 This weekend, Zilisch, who finished second in that race, is set to take Hocevar's place in the No. 77 truck, joining a roster that consists exclusively of full-time Cup drivers.

-The team have once again added the No. 71 truck, this time for Trackhouse Racing Cup driver Shane van Gisbergen, while Kyle Busch is set to make the fifth of his eight scheduled starts of the year in his usual No. 7 truck.
+The team have once again added the No. 71 truck, this time for Trackhouse Racing Cup driver Shane van Gisbergen, while Corey Day is set to make his first start of the year in the No. 7 truck that he drove part-time a year ago.

 Zilisch does not currently have any further plans to compete in the Truck Series beyond this weekend.